Seiko Matsuda: 1985–1986

-In June 1985 she released her 11th studio album The 9th Wave.
-The album includes singles Tenshi no Wink, Boy no Kisetsu and 8 newly recorded songs.
-The album debuted at number 1 on the Oricon Weekly Charts.
-On the same month, she released her first English single Dancing Shoes under English stage-name Seiko.
-The single was released on the same day as their marriage ceremony.
-In February, Seiko went in New York for recording.
-There were plans to debut as a singer in the overseas, however the plans were canceled by the marriage announcement few months later.
-The single was released during her hiatus period, in June.
-Despite the little promotion, the single managed to debut at number 1 on Oricon Weekly Charts and stayed at number 65 on the Oricon Yearly Charts.
+In June 1985, she released her 11th studio album, "The 9th Wave".
+The album includes ten newly recorded singles, including "Tenshi no Wink" and "Boy no Kisetsu".
+The album debuted at number 1 on the Oricon Weekly Charts, and that same month, she released her first English single, "Dancing Shoes", under her own English stage-name, simply named Seiko.
+The single was released on day of her marriage ceremony, and was recorded in February 1985 in New York City.
+There were other plans that she may debut as a singer overseas, but the plans were scrapped by the marriage announcement few months later.
+The single was released during her hiatus in June of that year.
+Despite little promotion, the single managed to debut at number 1 on Oricon Weekly Charts and stayed at number 65 on the Oricon Yearly Charts.

-After the marriage, in August 1985 the music company has released her first English studio album Sound of My Heart.
-Well known musicians from the band Chicago, Billy Joel and music producer Phil Ramone were involved with the album production.
-During the recording of the single, there was idea for the whole project to be released in overseas as well, after decision it remained to be released only domestically.
-Compared to the previous studio albums, the album debuted at number 2 on the Oricon Weekly Charts.
-In the same month was released her third home-video release Seiko Call: Live 85.
-It includes footage from the same-year tour Seiko Prism Agency.
-The release failed to chart at the Oricon Weekly Charts.
+After her marriage in August 1985, she released her first English studio album, "Sound Of My Heart".
+The album itself became very notable for its production, which featured members from the band Chicago, Billy Joel, and record producer Phil Ramone.
+During the recording of the single itself, there was a plan for the whole project to be released overseas, but it was only released domestically in Japan, debuting at number 2 on the Oricon Weekly Charts.
+During that same month, she released her third home-video release, "Seiko Call: Live 85", featuring footage from the Seiko Prism Agency tour from that same year, but the release failed to chart.
+On December 31, 1985, she made her sixth appearance on Kohaku at the NHK Hall.

-In December 1985 she appeared on the New Year television program Kohaku for the sixth time.
-Afterwards, Seiko did not appear on television for over the whole year.

-During the pregnancy, in 1986, Seiko had released studio album Supreme with 10 newly written songs including one written by herself.
-The album debuted at number 1 on Oricon Weekly Charts and sold over 699k copies.
-The album has been received well by critics as and result won Best Album Award at the 28th Japan Record Awards.
-During the same year, Seiko provided for the first time lyrics for the other artist under pen-name Seiko by the release on the single Kuchibiru ni Network, written by Ryuichi Sakamoto and performed by idol-singer Yukiko Okada.
-At the end of year, she made television appearance for the first time in year on New Year Television program Kohaku for the seventh time, performing song from the released album.
-On 1 October, she gave birth to her child, Sayaka.
+During her pregnancy in 1986, she released her follow-up studio album, "Supreme", with a total of ten newly written songs, including one by herself.
+The album debuted at number 1 on Oricon Weekly Charts and sold over 699,000 copies.
+The album has been received well by critics and won Best Album Award at the 28th Japan Record Awards.
+During the same year, Seiko provided lyrics for another artist under her pen-name Seiko for the first time, on the single, "Kuchibiru ni Network", written by Ryuichi Sakamoto and performed by idol-singer Yukiko Okada.
+At the end of year, she made her seventh Kohaku television appearance, performing one of her singles from the released album.
+On October 1, 1986, she gave birth to her child, Sayaka.